mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "So..." he asked, "How did you wind up here?"

+Thi hesitated.
 "If you don't mind, I'd prefer to ask you first."

 "Yes... of course." he said, embarassed.